camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 Follow the steps below to configure this behavior.
 :::

-To ignore messages that do not meet the activation condition and commit the offset, check the **Consume unmatched events** checkbox.
+To ignore messages that do not meet the activation condition and commit the offset, select the **Consume unmatched events** checkbox.

 | **Consume unmatched events** checkbox | Activation condition | Outcome                                              |
 | ------------------------------------- | -------------------- | ---------------------------------------------------- |